EntropySynthetica/PacDiscordRaidBot/readme.md

-# Pac's Discord Raid Signup Bot
+# Pacrooti's Discord Bot

-Pac's Discord Raid Signup Bot is intended to create and allow people to signup for Elder Scrolls Online Raids from a Discord Channel.
-I created this for the Guild Pacrooti's Hirelings in ESO.
+This bot is built to provide services to the guild Discord of Pacrooti's Hirelings in the MMORPG Elder Scrolls Online.

+Currently this Bot has two functions, and more may be added later.

+1. Provides a welcome message and assigns the citizen rank when people join the server.

+2. Allows Trial leads to post a roster and let people sign up by reacting to emoji on the roster.

+This trial roster features of this bot was inspired by a private bot written by Kyzeragon.

 ## Bot Usage

+Sending a DM message to the bot will cause it to reply with a help menu.

-To create a new event use the command `!NewTrial` followed by the number of open Tank spots, healer spots, DPS spots, and the Raid title.
+To create a new event use the command `!NewTrial` followed by the number of open Tank spots, healer spots, DPS spots, and the Trial title.

 For example, to create a Vet Atherian Archvie trial signup for 2 Tanks, 2 Healers and 8 DPS you would type the following,